tleecsm/Bottop/README.md

 * Ability to modify messages and message history in a channel
 * Ability to modify its profile via user commands
 * Stores karma data on each user (based on message reactions)
+* Ability to connect to voice channels
+* Ability to play songs from a local audio repository
 * Commands:
   * hello
   * bee